ibm-cloud-architecture/refarch-cloudnative-wfd/local_readme.md

 user     23053   0.0  8.6  8452852 1447380 s001  SN   12:00pm   1:04.28 /usr/bin/java -Dwfd.menu.url=http://localhost:8180/menu -jar target/wfd-ui-0.0.1-SNAPSHOT.jar
 ```

 2. Ensure the Menu UI (BFF) microservice is functioning by pointing your web browser to the Web application.
-That is, point your browser to `http://localhost:<MENU_PORT>` (you can read how to find out the value for these variables on the main readme in the Menu UI microservice GitHub repository **\<PLACEHOLDER HEMANKITA>**).
+That is, point your browser to `http://localhost:<MENU_UI_MICROSERVICE_PORT>` you can read more on each microservice's port and endpoints in their own GitHub repositories.
+The list of microservices can on the main readme clicking [here](#project-component-repositories)).
 If you have not modified the default values for the Menu UI microservice, the url should be:

 ```
 http://localhost:8181